jkingportfolio/CI_PP3_Taco_Trailer/README.md

 ### Structure

-The website's structure consits of a simple white page with command line interface and button located on the right hand side.
-As this project is only intended for use on large screen devices there was no need to incorporate responsivness to the page.
-On arrival to the apps hosting page the user will be presented with a welcome message and instructions on user input choices.

 This app was designed using Code Institutes Python Essentials Template.
 The template creates a command line interface within a blank page with a run button located above the command line interface.
-As this app is command line based, there is a simple design intent of a black background, white text and a yellow error message text. <>.
+As this project is only intended for use on large screen devices there was no need to incorporate responsivness to the page.
+On arrival to the page, the user will be presented with a welcome message and instructions on user input choices.

 ### Flowchart